-Whether it’s meat, wheat, dairy, soy, cruciferous vegetables, potatoes, or fat – it needs to go into their pie-hole, and into their digestive system to start diversifying their microbiome again.
+Whether it’s meat, wheat, dairy, soy, cruciferous vegetables, potatoes, or fat – it needs to go into their pie-hole, and into their digestive system to start diversifying their microbiome once again.

 Open up your body and mind and diversify your microbiome.

-Whether it’s grain and starches that feed the body the glucose it needs, or meat and fat, to give the body the strength and warmth it needs, a more diverse diet has got to come back to the table.
+Whether it’s grains and starches that feed the body the glucose it needs, or meat and fat, to give the body the strength and warmth it needs, a more diverse diet has got to come back to the table.

 And, when I say “diverse diet” I’m talking about wholesome, organic, naturally raised, local, seasonal, and lovingly prepared foods from ALL categories – vegetable, fruit, grains, beans, animal, and funghi.